Admission Requirements

 Minimum Application Requirements:

-• “C” or better in all required prerequisite courses
+• "C" or better in all required prerequisite courses (below)

 • 3.0 overall undergraduate GPA

-• Current certification in emergency cardiac care which is accepted by the Board of Certification (BOC) for the Athletic Trainer.
+• Current certification in emergency cardiac care, which is accepted by the Board of Certification (BOC) for the Athletic Trainer.
 Please refer here for a list of acceptable certifications from the BOC website

 • Personal statement to include how the student became interested in the profession of athletic training and the MSAT program, their career goals, and any previous experiences with athletic training.

-• Two letters of recommendation/evaluation: one must be from an academic advisor or faculty member indicating potential for graduate study, and the second should be from an individual who can assess the student’s qualities as a graduate student and/or healthcare professional.
+• Two letters of recommendation/evaluation: one must be from an academic advisor or faculty member indicating the potential for graduate study, and the second should be from an individual who can assess the student’s qualities as a graduate student and/or healthcare professional.

 The following courses will be required as prerequisite courses from the student's undergraduate career:

-• Human Anatomy with laboratory
+• Human Anatomy with laboratory AND Human Physiology with laboratory

-• Human Physiology with laboratory or Human Anatomy and Physiology I and II with labs
+Human Anatomy and Physiology I and II with labs

 • Exercise Physiology course

-• Statistics or Tests and Measurements course
+• Statistics or Research Methods course

 • General Nutrition course